Four days since the troll incident- The Roach

 "Maybe" the old woman shrugged neither denying nor confirming Jaquesins question."I don't know, but if I were to guess I would say so."

-"Hmm" Naython heard Jaquesin rumble before becoming quiet.
+"Hmm," Naython heard Jaquesin grunt before becoming quiet.

 "Could we save the girl?"
 Patreek on Gerdur's other side said, blinking.